TykTechnologies/tyk-demo/README.md

 After the setup process is complete, the CI/CD functionality can be demonstrated as follows:

-1. Log into the [e2 Dashboard](http://localhost:3002) (using credentials shown in `bootstrap.sh` output, and a private browser session to avoid invalidating your session cookie for the default Dashboard)
+1. Log into the [e2 Dashboard](http://localhost:3002) (using credentials shown in bootstrap output, and a private browser session to avoid invalidating your session cookie for the default Dashboard)
 2. You will see that there are no API Definitions or Policies
 3. Build the `APIs and Polcies` job in Jenkins
 4. Check the e2 Dashboard again, you will now see that it has the same API Definitions and Policies as the default Dashboard.